Keep Your Kids Safe Online with These Tips

 8. Use do not track tool

 Most internet browsers let you turn on do not track tool.
 To tell sites you don’t want cookies installed to track your kid’s online activities.
 You can manage this by tweaking your preferences so take a look at your settings with your kids to see how you can fine-tune them.

 9. Verify people

 On the internet, there are millions of fake accounts so verify your kid's social friend list.
 It may happen, your kid talking with a person for a week as a family friend, but he is not.
 He can harm your kids, so verify your kid's friend lists.

 10. Share with your kids

 It’s really hard to keep in touch always with kids to keep them safe from online predators.
-We strongly believe if you can follow these clinical tips, you will able to keep your kids safe online.
-There are many parental apps around you but according to experts, FamiSafe is special.
+We strongly believe that if you can follow these clinical tips, you will keep your kids safe online.
+There are many parental apps around you, but according to experts, FamiSafe is special.